-One bite of these delicious S'more Granola Bars
+These delicious S'more Granola Bars

 chocolate, marshmallows, and graham crackers.
-But instead of sandwiching the
+But instead of just sandwiching the

 chocolate and marshmallows between two graham crackers, we sandwich them